SciCompKL/CoDiPack/documentation/TutorialB1_1.md

 ~~~~
 The advantage is now that in the `evalJacobian` and `evalHessian` calls the user does not need to specify the used
 CoDiPack type.
 Everything is auto deduced by the compiler during the instantiation of the functions.
 The structure
-function object makes it also simpler to handle arguments, that are not active types.
+function object makes it also simpler to handle arguments that are not active types.

 Lambda functions
 ----------------